-In this short product review, I’ll share my thoughts on the Barbour Liddesdale, a classic outerwear piece that offers high end looks and a rather affordable price tag.
+In this short product review, I’ll share my thoughts on the Barbour Liddesdale quilted jacket, a classic outerwear piece that offers high end looks and a rather affordable price tag.

 Although my collection of outerwear is rather extensive, I only keep a few pieces in rotation.
 During the past year, the Liddesdale coat was always around.
 I wore it all the time, from Autumn through late Spring.

 A quilted 3/4 length coat is currently a trendy style.
 You’ll see both men and women wearing coats that are generally similar to the Liddesdale.
-However, the Barbour has these minor stylistic touches that make it superior.
+However, the Barbour has some minor stylistic touches that make it superior.
 The tall collar in wide wale corduroy is its most distinct feature.
-Other details such as side vents and monochromatic trim add to the look.
+Other details like branded snaps, side vents and monochromatic trim add to the look.

 While the Liddesdale is plenty sophisticated, it’s not remarkable.
 I’m not going to look like a runway model.
-Nobody is going to comment on it or pay me compliments.
-It’s a classic style, and understated.
+Nobody is going to pay me compliments.
+It’s a classically understated piece.
 You might even call it boring, but I think it looks smarter than most outerwear.
 A green model is the most common, and will always have that English countryside look.
 I prefer the Liddesdale in black or navy blue.

 Pockets can make or break an outerwear piece, and the Liddesdale pockets are well situated.
 With a single zip pocket inside and generous hip pockets outside, you’ve got enough storage and you’re able to travel without the hassle of a phone/wallet/key falling out.
 However, it would be nice if the inside pocket were slightly larger, as a modern cellphone doesn’t quite fit (my coat is several years old, when phones were smaller; so perhaps they’ve updated this feature).